LIHI Certificate #118 – Webster Pembroke Project, New Hampshire

 The river experienced heavy flooding in 2006 and again 2019 establishing a new route in several areas and resulting in the largest channel change in a New Hampshire river in systematic topographic mapping history.

 The project consists of two dams, the Pembroke dam and Webster dam, originally constructed in 1860 and 1917, respectively, to harness hydromechanical power to produce cloth.
 The buildings were closed in the early 1900s and all hydroelectric equipment was removed.
 The mill buildings were converted to apartments.
-In the 1982, the Pembroke Hydro Corporation was issued a FERC exemption to redevelop the hydroelectric project.
+In 1982, the Pembroke Hydro Corporation was issued a FERC exemption to redevelop the hydroelectric project.

 The closest upstream dam is the Pittsfield Mill Dam, roughly 16 miles upstream, while the China Mill Dam is located just downstream of the project, roughly 0.5 miles.
 More than a dozen dam sites line the Suncook River, built for varying industrial uses.